michelcias/WaveBased/README.md

 The main functions are capable to provide several compactly supported orthonormal wavelet bases by the Daubechies-Lagarias algorithm (Daubechies and Lagarias, 1992).

-As soon as possible, other functions aiming to solve statistical problems will be included.
+Gradually, other functions aiming to solve statistical problems will be included.

 ## Install
 To install the latest development version from GitHub: remotes::install_github("michelcias/WaveBased")